 www.staatsoper.de/en/national-theatre

 Set in the historic city center, the National Theatre of Munich is the largest opera house in Germany.
-In fact, Nationaltheater has been the site for several important opera debuts.
-Most notably are Richard Wagner’s Tristan und Isolde, Das Rheingold and Die Walküre.
-Additionally, the premieres of Richard Strauss’ Friedenstag and Capriccio, were held in the theater.
-Unfortunately, the second built theatre was completely destroyed by allied bombing during World War II.
+National Theater has been the site for several essential opera debuts.
+Most notable are Richard Wagner’s Tristan und Isolde, Das Rheingold, and Die Walküre.
+The premieres of Richard Strauss’ Friedenstag and Capriccio were also held in the theater.
+Unfortunately, the second-built theatre was destroyed by Allied bombing during World War II.
 In 1963, the current building opened as a facsimile of the original neo-classical structure.

 Home to Ballet and Opera

 Nationaltheater is home to three of Germany’s top musical entities.
 In addition to the Bavarian State Opera, the theater is home to the Bavarian State Orchestra and State Ballet.
-The current structure looks much like the original that opened in October 1818, with eight Corinthian columns.
+The current structure looks much like the original, which opened in October 1818, with eight Corinthian columns.
 With tiered seating, the theater can seat up to 2,101 guests.
 It’s clearly among the finest opera houses in Europe.

 Related: Famous Mechanical Clocks In Europe